galgeek/firefox-ui-tests/CONTRIBUTING.md

 Please follow our [Python style guide](http://ateam-bootcamp.readthedocs.org/en/latest/reference/python-style.html), and also test with [pylama](https://pypi.python.org/pypi/pylama).
 If something is unclear, look at existing code which might help you to understand it better.

 ### Submitting Patches
 When you think the code is ready for review, a pull request should be created on Github.
-Your initial commit should have the form Bug %ID% - %Summary%. r=%reviewer%; the bug ID is from bugzilla.mozilla.org.
+Your initial commit should have the form `Bug %ID% - %Summary%. r=%reviewer%`; the bug ID is from bugzilla.mozilla.org.
 For each update to the PR, we automatically run all the tests via [Travis CI](http://travis-ci.org/).
 If tests are failing, it's best to address the failures before requesting review; otherwise you may wait for a review.

 To request review, add a text attachment to the issue at bugzilla.mozilla.org: paste the PR's Github URL into the File box, use "github pull request" as the Description, and then below, flag the attachment for review (or feedback) by choosing "?" from the adjacent menu and adding a proposed reviewer under Requestee.